Signature moments to characterize laws of stochastic processes: Learning in Non-locally Compact Spaces

-\end{Def} \begin{Thm}[Giles \cite{giles1971generalization}] Let $\calX$ be a metrizable topological space. \begin{enumerate}[label=(\arabic*)] \item The strict topology on $C_b(\calX,\RR)$ is weaker than the uniform topology and stronger than the topology of uniform convergence on compact sets. \item If $\calF_0$ is a subalgebra of $C_b(\calX,\RR)$ such that \begin{enumerate} \item $\forall x,y\in \calX$ there exists $f\in\calF_0$ such that $f(x)\neq f(y)$, \item $\forall x \in \calX$ there exists a $f\in \calF_0$ such that $f(x)\neq 0$, \end{enumerate} then $\calF_0$ is dense in $C_b(\calX,\RR)$ under the strict topology. \item The topological dual of $C_b(\calX,\RR)$ equipped with the strict topology is the space of finite regular Borel measures on $\calX$. \end{enumerate} \end{Thm} \begin{proof} Point~\ref{itm:comparison} follows from the definition.
-Point~\ref{itm:Stone-Weierstrass strict top} is~\cite[Thm.~3.1]{giles1971generalization}; in fact, the result holds more generally for any topological space and one only needs that point-separating and non-vanishing functions are in the closure of $\calF_0$.
-Point~\ref{itm:dual strict top} is \cite[Thm.~4.6]{giles1971generalization} (which applies more generally to $k$-spaces). \end{proof} \begin{Rem} \quad \begin{itemize} \item Another option is to equip $\calF=C_b(\calX,\RR)$ with the topology of uniform convergence, so that the topological dual $\calF^\prime = \operatorname{rba}(\calX)$ is the space of regular bounded finitely additive measures on $\calX$.
-A variant of Stone--Weierstrass holds but it comes with assumptions that are often hard to verify since they involve `'topological zero sets'', see~\cite[Prob.~44A]{willard1970general}. \item Yet another option is to use a (e.g.~Stone--{\v C}ech) compactification $\beta\calX$ of $\calX$.
-Then $\calF^\prime$ can be identified with the space of regular Borel measures on $\beta\calX$.
-Unfortunately, this leads in general to very abstract objects. \end{itemize} \end{Rem}
+\end{definition} \begin{theorem}[\citet{giles1971generalization}] Let $\calX$ be a metrizable topological space. \begin{enumerate}[label=(\roman*)] \item The strict topology on $C_b(\calX,\RR)$ is weaker than the uniform topology and stronger than the topology of uniform convergence on compact sets. \item If $\calF_0$ is a subalgebra of $C_b(\calX,\RR)$ such that \begin{enumerate} \item $\forall x\neq y\in \calX$ there exists $f\in\calF_0$ such that $f(x)\neq f(y)$, and \item $\forall x \in \calX$ there exists $f\in \calF_0$ such that $f(x)\neq 0$, \end{enumerate} then $\calF_0$ is dense in $C_b(\calX,\RR)$ under the strict topology. \item The topological dual of $C_b(\calX,\RR)$ equipped with the strict topology is the space of finite regular Borel measures on $\calX$. \end{enumerate} \end{theorem} \begin{proof} Point~\ref{itm:comparison} follows from the definition.
+Point~\ref{itm:Stone-Weierstrass strict top} is~\citep[Thm.~3.1]{giles1971generalization}; in fact, the result holds more generally for any topological space and one only needs that point-separating and non-vanishing functions are in the closure of $\calF_0$.
+Point~\ref{itm:dual strict top} is \citep[Thm.~4.6]{giles1971generalization}. \end{proof} The specific construction of $\Phi$ must depend on the domain $\calX$.
+However, often one has a natural candidate for monomials on $\calX$.
+For example, for $\calX=\RR^d$ one can use the standard monomials as used in Examples~\ref{ex:vector data} and~\ref{Ex:compactMoments}; for $\calX$ the space of paths, stochastic analysis suggests that the iterated integrals $\int dx^{\otimes m}$ are the ``natural monomials'' of degree $m$.
+It remains to have a method that generically turns such monomials into ``bounded monomials'' to which Theorem~\ref{thm:strict top} applies.
+In Section \ref{subsec:normalization} we introduce a generic normalization that accomplishes this.
+In Section~\ref{sec: ordered moments} we apply this construction to the space of paths to derive our robust signature features.